maxmagidin/decodeforge/README.md

 generated source, machine-code checks, raw timing samples, model results, and offline verifiers behind that claim.

-> **Headline result:** generated NEON was approximately **3.96× faster** than
-> generated scalar across three independent Apple M4 sessions at the same-Q8
-> prepared-call boundary.
-This is a kernel result—not a 3.96× whole-model or
+ **Results:** generated NEON was approximately **3.96× faster** than generated scalar across three independent Apple M4 sessions at the same-Q8 prepared-call boundary.
+This is a kernel result—not a 3.96× whole-model or stock-PyTorch speedup.

-> stock-PyTorch speedup.
+To learn a little more before hopping into results and technicalities:

 [Read the plain-language primer](docs/PRIMER.md) ·
 [Inspect the results](results/README.md) ·